-Concerning the status of OCP-violating geminates, which were treated as special by Nishimura (2003) and Kawahara (2006), all the experiments but the nonce word condition in Experiment III showed that OCP-violating geminates received highest naturalness scores, or were judged to be most likely to undergo devoicing.
+Concerning the status of OCP-violating geminates, which were treated as special by Nishimura (2003) and Kawahara (2006), all the experiments, except for the nonce word condition in Experiment II, showed that OCP-violating geminates received highest naturalness scores, or were judged to be most likely to devoice.
 In the current experiments, this status of OCP-violating geminates is thus shown to hold even under different modes of phonological judgments, including nonce words.
 In this regard, the experiments further support the intuition-based data provided by Nishimura (2003) and Kawahara (2006).
-Therefore, expanding on Kawahara (2011a,b) by testing various modes of phonological judgment, the current experiments contribute to further secure the empirical bases of the debates that were based on Japanese loanword devoicing phenomena, reviewed in section 1.1.
-In other words, we can perhaps conclude that the use of intuition-based data by Nishimura (2003) and Kawahara (2006) was not inappropriate.
+Therefore, expanding on Kawahara (2011a, 2011b) by testing various modes of phonological judgment, the current experiments contribute to further secure the empirical bases of the debates that were based on Japanese loanword devoicing phenomena, briefly reviewed in Section 1.1.
+In other words, we can perhaps conclude that the use of intuition-based data by Nishimura (2003) and Kawahara (2006) was reliable.

-More generally, the current results are in line with the body of recent experimental work by Sprouse and his colleagues (Sprouse and Almeida, 2010; Sprouse et al., 2011; Sprouse and Almeida, 2011, 2012) showing that intuition-based data used in generative syntax can be replicated by experiments using naive native speakers, and are hence generally reliable.
-I do not wish to imply that experimental verification of linguistic data is hence not necessary; given some cases which cannot be replicated by experiments (recall the discussion in section 1.1), we should continue to experimentally verify the quality of the phonological data that we use in building phonological theories.
+More generally, the current results are in line with the body of recent experimental work by Sprouse and his colleagues (Sprouse and Almeida 2010; Sprouse et al. 2011; Sprouse and Almeida 2011, 2012) showing that intuition-based data used in generative syntax are generally reliable given that they are replicated by experiments using naive native speakers.
+I do not wish to imply that experimental verification of linguistic data is hence not necessary.
+Given some cases that cannot be replicated by experiments (recall the discussion in Section 1.1), we should continue to experimentally verify the quality of the phonological data that we use in building phonological theories and, indeed as a result we may discover finer-grained distinctions, as was the case here.